Robert David Brady

-Robert Brady (born 1946) is an American modernist sculptor who works in ceramics and wood.
-Born in Reno, Nevada, he has made his home in the San Francisco Bay Area for many decades.
-Brady is a multi-faceted artist who works in ceramics, wood, painting, and illustration, and is best known for his abstract figurative sculptures.
-Brady came out of the California Clay movement, and the Bay Area Arts scene of the 1950s and 1960s, which includes artists such as Peter Voulkos, Viola Frey, Stephen de Staebler, and Robert Arneson who was his mentor and teacher in college.
+Robert Brady (born 1946) is an American modernist sculptor, who works in ceramics and wood.
+Brady is a multidisciplinary artist who also works in painting, and illustration, and is best known for his abstract figurative sculptures.
+He came out of the California Clay Movement, and the San Francisco Bay Area arts scene of the 1950s and 1960s, which includes artists such as Peter Voulkos, Viola Frey, Stephen de Staebler, and Robert Arneson who was his mentor and teacher in college.
+Born in Reno, Nevada, and has lived in the San Francisco Bay Area for many decades.

 Education

 During his senior year in high school, Brady was trying to fill an elective requirement at the last minute when he enrolled in a pivotal arts and crafts class.
 He credits his teacher, Tom Tucker, with changing the direction of his life by inspiring his future career in ceramics.

-After high school, Brady attended the California College of Arts and Crafts (CCAC, currently known as California College of the Arts, or CCA) in Oakland, California, from 1964 to 1968, and received his BFA in 1969.
+After high school, Brady attended the California College of Arts and Crafts (CCAC, later known as California College of the Arts, or CCA) in Oakland, California, from 1964 to 1968, and received a BFA degree in 1969.

 After graduating he did a short stint in the United States Navy, but was still unsure of where his future lay when he got out, so spent some time painting houses in order to support himself and his first wife.

-A chance encounter with an article on famous ceramic artist Isamu Noguchi reignited the fire Brady previously felt for clay, and he immediately switched gears, deciding to go back to school to receive a master's degree from the University of California in Davis.
+A chance encounter with an article on famous ceramic artist Isamu Noguchi reignited the fire Brady previously felt for clay, and he immediately switched gears, deciding to go back to school to receive a master's degree from the University of California, Davis.
 During his time at UC Davis, Brady learned under acclaimed artists Robert Arneson and Manuel Neri.
 Later, while working at CCAC as a guest artist and instructor in 1978, Brady learned the art of Raku during a workshop from Hal Riegger^{[1]}, (author and pioneer of Raku in the U.S.), and subsequently began teaching those workshops alongside Riegger out in the California desert.

+Career

 Brady first gained critical acclaim right after leaving school, when he caught the attention of some well-known art collectors during his first solo show.
 Those collectors were impressed by his 5-foot and 6-foot coil-built vessels; soon Brady's work began appearing in decor and fashion magazines.
 This exposure was an instrumental factor in launching his professional art career.